 It can be really simple (oftentimes, the simpler the better).

-- Reclaiming morning or evening time—even just ten minutes.
+- Reclaiming morning or evening time (even just 10 minutes).

-- Slowing down to savour your meals—and preparing them.
+- Slowing down to savour meals (and prepare them).

-- Noticing the feel of a hot shower—or the scent of springtime blooms.
+- Noticing the feel of a hot shower (or the scent of blooming flowers).

 Slowing down, creating space, cultivating spaciousness.